How to Drain a Radiator

 Turning your attention back to the lockshield valve on the other side of the radiator, you can remove the lockshield valve nut.
 Similarly to the thermostatic radiator valve nut, you will need to use your pliers or grips to hold the valve steady.
 Then you can use your spanner to remove the nut from the radiator.

-Again, you will need to be prepared for water to rush from the radiator so make sure you have your bucket ready and your towels in place, just in case!
+Again, you will need to be prepared for water to rush from the radiator, so make sure you have your bucket ready and your towels in place, just in case.

-Step 7 - Drain any Remaining Water
+Step 7 - Drain Any Remaining Water

 Drain remaining water